EricDengbowen/DSLRDNet/README.md

 # DSLRDNet

-DSLRDNet: Addressing Multiple Salient Object Detection via Dual-Space Long-Range Dependencies
+This is the official implementation for the paper "Addressing Multiple Salient Object Detection via Dual-Space Long-Range Dependencies", accepted by the Journal of Computer Vision and Image Understanding (CVIU 2023).

 **Prerequisites:**
 1. Pytorch 1.2.0